 Breathing in even a little bit of acrolein can make your nose, throat, and eyes feel like they're burning.
 In bigger doses it can harm your lungs for life, filling them with fluid and making it really hard to breathe.

-Arsenic is a chemical that is highly toxic not to only rats but also to humans.
+Arsenic is a chemical that is highly toxic to not only rats but also to humans.
 Now we know it can cause lung, liver and other cancers, it’s not even allowed to kill pests anymore.

 Too much arsenic in your body can cause:

 This can lead to some serious symptoms such as stomach pain, diarrhoea, vomiting and loss of feeling in your hands or feet.
-Over time, heavy metals can build up in your organs leading to brain damage, memory loss and damage to your kidneys and liver.
+Over time, heavy metals can build up in your organs leading to brain damage, memory loss and damage to your kidney and liver.

 Acetone is a chemical that is powerful enough to dissolve other chemicals.
 Nail polish is just the start, it can also dissolve plastic, jewellery and stockings.

-When acetone touches your skin, it can become very dry and cracked – that’s why you’ll find it mixed in with moisturising oils in nail polish remover.
+When acetone touches your skin it can become very dry and cracked – that’s why you’ll find it mixed in with moisturising oils in nail polish remover.

 The health effects from breathing in acetone can be a lot more serious.
 It can cause: